jonc-ives/ConAlarm/README.md

 # ConAlarm
-A server based alarm clock -- installed as daemon on a remote server, providing exceptional perserverance in user-awakening.
+A server based alarm clock -- installed as daemon on a remote server, providing exceptional perserverance in user-waking.